-This poet is now sitting as a bronze statue in front of his Berliner Ensemble and the place bears his name.
+The poet now sits as a bronze statue in front of his Berliner Ensemble and the square bears his name.
 Sometimes children like to use the monument as a jungle gym.
-In the theater next door, the “Three-penny opera” has been going strong for the past 10 years under American director Robert Wilson, and Brecht’s piece “The Resistable Rise of Arturo Ui” has seen it’s rendition by Heiner Müller endure for over 20 years and 400 performances.
+In the theater next door, the “Three-penny opera” has been going strong for the past 12 years under American director Robert Wilson, and Brecht’s piece “The Resistable Rise of Arturo Ui” has seen its rendition by Heiner Müller endure for over 20 years and 400 performances.
 Oliver Reese, the acting director since 2017, has also enriched their repertoire with remarkable Brecht plays: “The Caucasian Chalk Circle” in Michael Thalheimer’s production proves to be a highly topical piece about war and the fate of refugees, and Frank Castorf’s six-hour “Galileo” treatment urgently questions who actually benefits from the inventions of scientists.

 In Berlin, tens of thousands are struggling as painters, sculptors, multi-media artists, actors, directors, filmmakers, musicians, dancers, architects.
 Most of them are living at or below poverty level.
 For this reason, the “Koalition der Freien Szene” (Coalition of the Independent Scene) was formed in 2012 to demand fairer distribution of subsidies allotted to culture.
-Of the 400 million plus euros Berlin spends on culture each year, 90% is allocated to established institutions where roughly 1,900 people are employed.
+Of the 450 million plus euros Berlin spends on culture each year, 90% is allocated to established institutions where roughly 2,000 people are employed.
 It is estimated that roughly 10 times as many artists are scraping for the pathetic subsidy crumbs and for whatever they can get from the stingy commercial media outlets and the cut-throat art market.
 The Free Scene Coalition has accomplished some improvements, for example, that minimum fees have to be paid when the Senate sponsors a project.
 More money is flowing into the independent scene, but not nearly enough.
 And for low-income artists, it’s becoming increasingly difficult to access apartments, studios and rehearsal rooms.
 Berlin is currently growing by at least 20,000 inhabitants per year and housing construction is not keeping up with demand.
 This leads to sharp increases in the costs of rent and living.
 The scarce living space has become a popular investment opportunity for speculators from all over the world.
-Free space for non-conforming artists is disappearing fast.
-The influx of monetary capital poses a real threat to the German capital’s creative appeal.
+Free space for non-conforming artists is drying up while the influx of monetary capital poses a real threat to the Berlin’s creative appeal.

 A brilliant career like Brecht’s is achieved only by a few creative minds.
 However, the city benefits also from the ones who don’t succeed in finding fame and fortune in the beaming limelight.
-The fact that the creative community is still Berlin’s most valuable asset has not gone unnoticed among politicians.
+The fact that the creative community remains Berlin’s most valuable asset is no longer up for discussion among politicians.
 The city is still hurting economically from its decades lasting division, from the departure of many West Berliner companies after the Wall was erected, and from the industrial collapse in the East after the Wall fell.
 But as a culture and science hub, Berlin can compete with Paris, London or New York and continues to attract a bevy of companies and start-ups.
 Not to mention the tourists, 45% of which are traveling from abroad.
 Their numbers have doubled over the last ten years.
 No one knows the exact number – official statistics only state that there are more than 31 million overnight stays per year.

 Networks and Platforms

 Nowadays, the younger creative crowd is networking via the Internet and cellular phones; they depend less on a previously determined meeting point.
 A few well-targeted text messages on whatsapp or a facebook post will guide the party-goers to a new club, an insider party in an empty shed or cellar, even to some savings bank’s lobby for a spontaneous illegal party.
 Just a couple of years ago, those so-called nerds with thick glasses and laptops used to be described as “the new digital bohemia”.
 Today, the smartphone has become a standard accessory for the average Berliner, whether young or old.
 Coinciding with these developments is a new dawn for entrepreneurial activity.
 Berlin enjoys its reputation as the new Mecca of internet startups, also being dubbed the European “Silicon Valley”.
 What the “Café des Westens” represented for the creative scene 100 years ago can now be found at Sankt Oberholz at Rosenthaler Platz: the start-ups scene’s market for ideas and networking complimented by guest apartments and a co-working space to plug and play.
 This model has quickly caught on and even urban housing associations are planning to build micro-apartments and “spacelabs” for urban living.

 Nevertheless, artists still need locations to be able to develop creative projects which they can introduce to the broader public, and this cannot be achieved merely on the face of a smartphone touchscreen.
 So now the connection between the artistic community and physical locations has blurred.
 It used to be easier to unmistakably associate certain locations with definite artistic personalities, groups, trends or positions.
 In the 70’s, the Theater at Hallesches Ufer was considered the legitimate stage of director Peter Stein and his young Schaubühne-ensemble.
 Since 2004, it has been named HAU.
 Together with the 100-year old Hebbel Theater, its become one of the most important venues for theater in all of Europe – doing so without its own actors’ ensemble.
 Free theater groups from Berlin and all over the world have passed the baton to one another here.
 Shooting stars from the German theater world − such as the directors of the “Rimini Protokoll” who cast their theater evening performances with “routine experts” instead of professional actors, feel better at the HAU than in more established and firmly structured theaters.

 Here the choreographer Sasha Waltz became famous with her dance ensemble; then she went to work at the Schaubühne for a few years.
-Sobered up after the reality of a more structured theater, she became independent again in 2005.
+After experiencing the rigidness of a more structured theater, she became independent again in 2005.
 As her base quarters for worldwide projects, she chose the Radialsystem V, an abandoned drainage pump station on the Spree riverbanks.

-More popular and more commercial is the mixed program of music, theater and show at the Arena in Treptow, an old bus depot which has been offering a lot of space for all sorts of cultural events since 1995, from the “Cure” concert all the way to the 21-hour long integral performance of Goethe’s “Faust” or the exhibited replica of the Pharaonic tomb of Tutankhamun.
-It was such a resounding success that the operators at that time, including impresario Falk Walters, dared to reopen the old Admiralspalast too, which is next to the railway station Friedrichstraße) with a production of Brecht’s Threepenny Opera, in which the Toten Hosen lead singer Campino would play Mack the Knife.
+More popular and more commercial is the mixed program of music, theater and show at the Arena in Treptow, an old bus depot which has been offering a lot of space for all sorts of cultural events and fairs since 1995.
+It was such a resounding success that the operators at that time, including impresario Falk Walter, dared to reopen the old Admiralspalast (next to the railway station Friedrichstraße) with a production of Brecht’s Threepenny Opera, in which the Toten Hosen lead singer Campino would play Mack the Knife.
 International show productions gave guest performances in that amusement theater built before World War I. There are also smaller theater locations for chamber plays and youth theater productions, a club in the basement of the courtyard and a pub on the street front.
 The mixture must be just right and appeal to a broad audience in order for this cultural location to be financially self-sustaining.
-In 2010, the prodigious Falk Walter had to file bankruptcy for the “Arena” and the “Admiralspalast”, but the shows there must go on even without their Founder – in the meantime, a company from Düsseldorf has taken over the Admiralspalast.
+In 2010, the prodigious Falk Walter had to file bankruptcy for the “Arena” and the “Admiralspalast”, but the shows goes on, even without their Founder, at least in the the Admiralspalast.

 Recently, an American investor built a well-equipped multi media sports and concert hall on the River Spree accommodating up to 17,000 spectators: what started as O2-World has been renamed Mercedes-Benz Arena Berlin since mid-2015.
-It has quickly established itself as a marquee venue for world-famous acts such as Kylie Minogue, Madonna, Lady Gaga and Rihanna and serves as the stadium for the city’s beloved “Berliner Eisbären” hockey team as well as the “Alba Berlin” Basketball team.
+It has quickly established itself as a marquee venue for world-famous acts such as Madonna, Lady Gaga and Rihanna and serves as the stadium for the city’s beloved “Berliner Eisbären” hockey team as well as the “Alba Berlin” Basketball team.
 Just like the Haus der Kulturen der Welt, the former congress hall in Tiergarten, the Mercedes-Benz arena can also boast a private dock for ships.
 In the last ten years, a completely new district has emerged surrounding the sports and cultural hall.

 World Culture and Migration

 The Haus der Kulturen der Welt (House of World Cultures) was conceived as a result of the “Horizonte Festival” of the Berliner Festspiele.
 The emphasis is on non-European countries and migrants from all over the world.
 This place broadens and rectifies our views on foreign cultures, the way we know them from the media or from the international art and music market.
-The initial impulse to exhibit other cultures like a display shop window has in recent years given way to providing them with an open platform instead and enabling them to promote an international network.
+The initial impulse of exhibiting other cultures in a display window has evolved in recent years; instead they are provided with an open platform and the necessary tools for promoting an international network.
 Foreign curators shape entire series of events and the invited artists often create completely new works for their performances in Berlin.